Homology and K-theory for self-similar actions of groups and groupoids: Introduction

 The homology of the groupoid $\mathscr G_{(G,X)}$ associated to a self-similar group action $(G,X,\sigma)$ and the K-theory of its Nekrashevych algebra $\mathcal O_{(G,X)}$ provide fundamental invariants for the self-similar system.
-The K-theory is particularly pertinent in light of the Kirchberg--Phillips Theorem~\cite{Kirchberg, Phillips}, as Nekrashevych algebras are often purely infinite and simple.
+The K-theory is particularly pertinent as many Nekrashevych algebras, e.g. for the Grigorchuk group and all regular contracting self-similar groups, are UCT Kirchberg algebras, which are classified by their K-theory by the Kirchberg--Phillips Theorem~\cite{Kirchberg, Phillips}.
 The groupoid homology of an ample groupoid $\mathscr G$ shares many similarities with the K-theory of its reduced $\cs$-algebra, enjoying a close relationship to the K-theory when the isotropy groups are torsion-free~\cite{PY22, miller2024isomorphisms}.
-Matui had originally conjectured~\cite{Matui16} an especially clean relationship $K_i(\cs_\lambda(\mathscr G)) \cong \bigoplus_{q \geq 0} H_{2q+i}(\mathscr G)$ for $i=0,1$, which we call the HK property.
-However, torsion in the isotropy poses a problem~\cite{Scarparo20} for the HK property, as can sufficiently high-dimensional behaviour, even for principal groupoids~\cite{Deeley}.
-Matui also conjectured~\cite[AH conjecture]{Matui16} a relationship through which the homology of an ample groupoid can help to determine the abelianization of its topological full group.

-The topological full group (as pointed out in~\cite{Nekbook2}) of $\mathscr G_{(G,X)}$, denoted $V(G)$, is known as the R\"over--Nekrashevych group of the self-similar group action $(G,X,\sigma)$, and was studied in~\cite{NekraTFG,NekraTFG2}.
-In particular, it is shown that the commutator subgroup $V(G)'$ is a simple group and the abelianization $V(G)/V(G)'$ is computed, from which the AH conjecture is seen to hold.
+Further, the homology of $\mathscr G_{(G,X)}$ is related to the homology of its topological full group \cite{li2022ample}, which (as pointed out in~\cite{Nekbook2}) is the R\"over--Nekrashevych group $V(G)$ of the self-similar group action $(G,X,\sigma)$.
+This group is studied in~\cite{NekraTFG,NekraTFG2}, where the commutator subgroup $V(G)'$ is shown to be simple and the abelianization $V(G)/V(G)'$ is computed.
 When $(G,X,\sigma)$ is contracting, the groups $V(G)$ and $V(G)'$ are finitely presented.

-Going beyond the abelianization, X.~Li more generally established~\cite{li2022ample}, for all the homology groups of $V(G)$ and $V(G)'$, a relationship with the groupoid homology of $\mathscr G_{(G,X)}$.
-We highlight in particular how the rational homology of $V(G)$ and $V(G)'$ may be computed from the rational homology of $\mathscr G_{(G,X)}$ and also some vanishing implications for the integral homology. \begin{Thm*}[Li, Corollaries~C and ~D~\cite{li2022ample}] Let $(G,X,\sigma)$ be a self-similar group action.
-Then